f1tenth/f1tenth_coursekit/index.rst

-F1TENTH - Course Documentation
+RoboRacer - Course Documentation
 ================================================

-Here, you will learn how to utilize your F1TENTH vehicle to its fullest potential!
+Here, you will learn how to utilize your RoboRacer vehicle to its fullest potential!

 .. attention::